St Columba College

 St Columba College is a Catholic and Anglican school in Andrews Farm, a northern suburb of Adelaide, South Australia.

-The school has three campuses (junior, middle and senior) on both sides of President Avenue, the main street through the suburb of Andrews Farm.
-It is one of the leading schools in Adelaide's North, with over 1400 students across Reception to Year 12.
+The school has two campuses (Primary and Secondary) on both sides of President Avenue, the main street through the suburb of Andrews Farm.
+It is one of the leading schools in Adelaide's North, with over 1550 students across Foundation to Year 12.